 The best month to visit Poland is May or September.

-Why Visit Poland in May?
+Why visit in May?

 With the cold winter left long behind, May brings (finally!) warm temperatures to much of Poland.
 Although generally rainier than April, the temperature boost in May is enough to give it a thumbs up over visiting earlier in the spring.

-Why Visit Poland in September?
+Why visit in September?

 Like May, September sits in the tourism shoulder season.
 Most of the crowds that swarm popular Polish destinations like Krakow have returned home by September, leaving the country ripe for off-season exploration.

 Temperatures throughout Poland are still warm and comfortable in September.
 Rainfall also slopes down to more manageable and drier levels compared to the hot and wet Polish summer.
-September is on the whole even drier than May, especially in Zakopane and the High Tatras, even if slightly cooler.
+September is, on the whole, even drier than May, especially in Zakopane and the High Tatras, even if slightly cooler.